How to Find a Recruiter

 To get your application seen, why not seek out the warmth of a fellow human being over the cold glow of your computer screen.
 Consider working with a recruiter (a.k.a. headhunter).
 This begs the question: how do I find a recruiter?

 These professionals make their living by helping companies find the best candidates for their open positions.
-Working with a recruiter can help you get your resume straight to the hiring decision makers.
+Working with a recruiter can help you get your resume straight to the hiring decision-makers.

 They also often have inside information about what the company is looking for and the type of candidate they prefer.
-Best of all: you don’t even have to pay them.
+Best of all: you don’t even have to pay for them.
 They make their money from the employer.

 If you’re new to the working world or haven’t needed job search assistance in the past, you may not know how to connect with the right headhunter to help speed up your job search.

 1. The most commonly used are contingency-compensated headhunters.

 They only get paid if they refer you to a company and you get the job.
 They generally receive a percentage of your first year’s salary (up to 30%–and don’t worry, it doesn’t come out of your paycheck).